3MFConsortium/spec_securecontent/3MF Secure Content.md

 The \<consumer> element under a \<keystore> element contains the target consumer specific information.
 When a \<keystore> element constains more than one consumer it means that there is more than a single recipient that could decrypt the content.

-**consumerid** - On asymetric wrapping schemes, the consumer ID attribute to be referenced from the \<decryptright> elements from a \<resourcedata> element to specify to which \<consumer> is intended the encrypted content.
+**consumerid** - On asymetric wrapping schemes, the consumer ID attribute to be referenced from the \<accessright> elements from a \<resourcedata> element to specify to which \<consumer> is intended the encrypted content.

 A consumer MUST be identified by "consumerid", an attribute in \<consumer> element, where consumerid is a human readable unique identifier (Alphanumeric).
 Each consumer is expected to have a unique id, which is known to both producer and consumer.